stronnag/wayfarer/README.md

 ![Main Window](data/assets/wayfarer-window.png)

 * Define an area using the `Set Source` control.
-Drag the displayed control to size, ESC to abort.
+Drag the displayed control to size.
+    - Right Mouse Button, Middle Mouse Button, "Space" or "Enter" to confirm.
+    - "Esc" to abort.
-* Select the audio source
+* Confirm the audio source
 * `Delay` defines a delay (seconds) before recording starts
 * `Timer` defines the length of the recording (seconds) : 0 (default) means user will stop the recording.
 * `Record` starts the recording; requires an area defined or `Fullscreen`